claus-codes/tutorials/README.md

 console.log(1 === '1'); // false
 console.log(1 !== '1'); // true
 ```
-JavaScript also has *non-strict* equality operators which *do not check the type* of the values being compared.
+JavaScript has *non-strict* equality operators which *do not check the type* of the values being compared.

-The above code first uses the [equality `==` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) and the [inequality `!=` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Inequality) to compare a `Number` value of `1` to a `String` value of `"1"` - which is considered equal because they do not compare the *type* of a value.
+The above code first uses the [equality `==` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) and the [inequality `!=` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Inequality) to compare a `Number` value of `1` to a `String` value of `"1"`, which are *the same*.
+They are considered equal because these operators not compare the *type* of a value.

 This can lead to strange side effects, and so their use is discouraged.

-Using the *strict* equality operators behaves as expected as they are *type safe*.
+Using the *strict* equality operators is recommended as they are *type safe*.

 ### Comparing numbers
 ```js